browniefed/react-native-animation-book/API.md

 Link to documentation [http://facebook.github.io/react-native/docs/animated.html#content](http://facebook.github.io/react-native/docs/animated.html#content)

-To get access to it simple pull it off of your `react-native` require like so.
+To get access to it simple pull it off of your `react-native` require like so:

 ```
 var React = require('react-native');